justinhoward/cutoff/README.md

 -------------

 Cutoff is in early stages, but it aims to provide patches for common networked dependencies.
-The first of these is the `mysql2` patch.
-It is not loaded by default, so you need to require it manually.
+Patches automatically insert useful checkpoints and timeouts.
+The patches so far are for `mysql2` and `Net::HTTP`.
+They are not loaded by default, so you need to require them manually.

+For example, to load the Mysql2 patch:

 ```ruby
 # In your Gemfile